dungpt3003/hedera-knowledge-graph-builder/README.md

 # Hedera Subgraph Example Project

 The Hedera Subgraph Example Project demonstrates how to create and deploy a subgraph to a local graph node using The Graph Protocol.
 Based on the [Hedera Hardhat Example Project Repo](https://github.com/hashgraph/hedera-hardhat-example-project).
-For more information about subgraphs, check out their docs [here](https://thegraph.com/docs).
+For more information about subgraphs, check out The Graph Protocol documentation [here](https://thegraph.com/docs).

 > :fire: Check out the step-by-step tutorial [here](https://docs.hedera.com/hedera/more-tutorials/deploy-a-subgraph-using-the-graph).